-There have been endless three-year plans at Simmons & Simmons.
-Growth and profitability have waxed and waned.
+Growth and profitability have waxed and waned at the firm.
 In the early years of the century Simmons & Simmons was trying to ride the gathering boom, having come through a difficult period in the 1990s when US firms were hiring many of its partners.

 The declarations came thick and fast.
 It would pursue a worldwide property expansion strategy, it was announced, with the hire of a Hong Kong partner.
 It acquired Portuguese and Dutch firms, and expanded in Japan through the first joint venture between English and Japanese law firms.
 It opened in Qatar and enjoyed success in India and Italy.
 In 2003 it even won a Queen’s Award for its “outstanding achievement in international trade, resulting in substantial growth in overseas earnings and in commercial success.”